How to Distress Wood for a Beautiful Aged Look

 After sanding, the edges of the board were struck randomly with a hammer, denting them as a normal piece of furniture would become dented over time.
 There is one larger dent in the upper right-hand corner of the sample (not the edge), which was made by flipping the hammer around and using the claws to strike the wood.
 Looks like I might have hit it a bit too hard.

 Finally, hole from burrowing insects were simulated by use of the special tool shown to the left of the sample.
-This is a piece of scrap plywood, through which I have randomly driven small ¾” long finishing nails through.
-The key here is to keep the pattern random, as insects aren’t going to lay out there holes with geometric precision.
-The special tool was set on top of the piece and struck on the back with a hammer, allowing the points of the nails to penetrate the wood.
-Some people prefer to hit the piece with their nail-encrusted tool, but I prefer to do it this way.
+This is a piece of scrap plywood, through which I have randomly driven small ¾” long finishing nails.
+The key here is to keep the pattern random, as insects aren’t going to lay out their holes with geometric precision.
+The unique tool was set on top of the piece and struck on the back with a hammer, allowing the points of the nails to penetrate the wood.
+Some people prefer to hit the piece with their nail-encrusted tool, but I like to do it this way.

 Making Distressed Beams

-Making distressed beams is different from distressing furniture, because beams will have been made differently to start with.
-Rather than being made of sawn wood that has been planed smooth, beams in olden times are rarely nice and neat.
-That’s because they are often cut with either an axe or an adze.
-While the work that a skilled carpenter can do with either of these tools, truing up a log and turning it into a beam is truly amazing, it doesn’t provide a smooth, planed finish.
+Making distressed beams differs from distressing furniture because beams will have been made differently.
+Rather than being made of sawn wood that has been planed smooth, beams in olden times are rarely lovely and neat.
+That’s because they are often cut with an axe or an adz.
+While a skilled carpenter can work with either of these tools, truing up a log and turning it into a beam is truly amazing; it doesn’t provide a smooth, planed finish.
 In most cases, that wasn’t necessary.

-Few of us have the tools and skill to properly reproduce this finish today and the beams we are usually working with are nothing more than one inch thick dimensional lumber, formed into a box.
-Nevertheless, we can do a lot to make our S4S lumber appear more like those original beams.
-We do this by damaging the wood.
+Few of us have the tools and skills to reproduce this finish properly today, and the beams we are usually working with are nothing more than one-inch-thick dimensional lumber formed into a box.
+Nevertheless, we can do a lot to make our S4S lumber appear more like those original beams by damaging the wood.

-There are several different techniques that can be used to damage the beam, in addition to those mentioned above.
+In addition to those mentioned above, several different techniques can be used to damage the beam.
 One good tool for this is a grinder, which will allow scooped indentations on the edges and surface of the beam.
-The same can be accomplished using chisels; but it is harder to maintain the random appearance when using a chisel, especially for woodworkers who are accustomed to doing accurate work with their bench chisels.
+The same can be accomplished using chisels, but it is harder to maintain the random appearance when using a chisel, especially for woodworkers who are accustomed to doing accurate work with their bench chisels.